Metadata-Game-Changers/RORRetriever/README.md

 UC Berkeley Library   0.32  COMMON TERMS   False https://ror.org/04wvygn49                         Fundación Copec UC         Chile
 ```

 In this case, the algorithm choses the ROR for "Berkeley Public Library" which has the maximum score (0.90) but is incorrect.
 The correct answer, University of California, Berkeley is in the results with a score of 0.58.
 This example is included here to remind us that there is an algorithm involved in these searches and we should help it as much as possible when we are providing affiliations to journals or libraries.
 In this case the acronym UC is a problem.
 The algorithm cannot guess that it stands for University of California.
-Help it out by writing the affiliation as University of California Berkeley Library and the algorithm gets thr gihht answer (**RORRetriever -a "University of California Berkeley Library"**).
+Help it out by writing the affiliation as University of California Berkeley Library and the algorithm gets the right answer (**RORRetriever -a "University of California Berkeley Library"**).

 The final example (MIT Libraries) illustrated another problem case, using an acronym in an affiliation rather than spelling it out.
 In this case, the command *RORRetriever -a "MIT Libraries"* shows the 7 organizations with the acronym MIT: